livingdocsIO/documentation/content/guides/editor/push-notifications/index.md

 Use the [`li-push-messages` metadata plugin]({{< ref "/reference/document/metadata/plugins/li-push-messages" >}}) instead.**

 This guide explains 2 things:
-1. how to enable the push notifications feature in the [Livingdocs Server boilerplate](https://github.com/livingdocsIO/livingdocs-server-boilerplate)
+1. how to enable the push notifications feature.
 2. how to do a custom dashboard item for your articles that shows push notification information

 Livingdocs supports three push notification services.